freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/css-variables-skyline/part-091.md

 ---
-id: 5d822fd413a79914d39e9916
+id: 5d822fd413a79914d39e9924
-title: Part 78
+title: Part 91
 challengeType: 0
 isHidden: true
 ---

 ## Description
 <section id='description'>
-Don't worry about the space at the bottom, everything will get moved down later when you add some height to the element at the top of the building.

-Add a `repeating-linear-gradient` to `fb1c` with a `90deg` angle, your `--building-color4` from `0%` to `10%` and `transparent` from `10%` to `15%`.
+Add your `building-wrap` class to the `fb3` element to center the sections.
 </section>

 ## Instructions